Cobble Hill School of American Studies

 Students are introduced to topics and professional opportunities in the fields of criminal, constitutional, family, and civil law.
 Students engage in legal research as they study current legal issues.

-AP COURSES: AP English, AP US Government and Politics, AP US History, AP World History
+AP English, AP US Government and Politics, AP US History, AP World History